Chart Color Schemes

 Blackburn South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Blackburn South's dwelling structures, as per the latest Census, consisted of 75.7% houses and 24.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 60.2% houses and 39.8% other dwellings.
+Blackburn South's dwelling structure, as per the latest Census, consisted of 75.7% houses and 24.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 60.2% houses and 39.8% other dwellings.
 Home ownership in Blackburn South stood at 39.3%, with mortgaged dwellings at 35.9% and rented ones at 24.8%.
-The median monthly mortgage repayment was $2,251, lower than Melbourne metro's $2,300.
-The median weekly rent was $410, slightly higher than Melbourne metro's $412.
-Nationally, Blackburn South's mortgage repayments were significantly higher at $2,251 compared to the Australian average of $1,863.
-Rents in Blackburn South exceeded the national figure of $375.
+The median monthly mortgage repayment was $2,251, lower than Melbourne metro's average of $2,300.
+The median weekly rent in Blackburn South was $410, slightly higher than Melbourne metro's figure of $412.
+Nationally, Blackburn South's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing